A Copula-based variational autoencoder for uncertainty quantification in inverse problems: application to damage identification in an offshore wind turbine: Introduction

-The rest of the paper is organized as follows: Section 2 (a) describes the physical problem to solve, including the FOWT dynamics and the data generation process; (b) formulates the VAE architecture and associated loss function; and (c) expresses the different posterior distributions to be explored (i.e., the diagonal and full covariance Gaussian mixtures, and the Gaussian copula), including the sampling strategy.
-Section 3 reports the specifications to build the VAE architecture, including the implementation and training details.
-Section 4 presents the main results in the form of a comparative analysis.
-Finally, we draw our conclusions and describe opportunities for future work in Section 5.
+This paper is organized as follows: Section 2 describes the physical problem to solve, including the FOWT dynamics and the data generation process; Section 3 formulates the VAE architecture and associated loss function, describing the different posterior distributions to be explored (i.e., the diagonal and full covariance Gaussian mixtures, and the Gaussian copula), including the sampling strategy.
+Section 4 presents the specifications for building the VAE architecture, including implementation and training details.
+Section 5 presents the main results in the form of a comparative analysis.
+Finally, we draw our conclusions and describe opportunities for future work in Section 6.